Ole Gunnar Solskjaer wants Man Utd to make Busby Babes proud on 63rd anniversary of Munich air disaster

 Instead, a pre-recorded service will be first broadcast at 2.55pm followed by a minute's silence at 3.04pm, which marks the precise time of the crash 63 years ago.
 The match against Everton kicks off at 8pm.

-To ensure that the stadium remains Covid-secure, United have asked fans not to attend Old Trafford but to instead pay their respects at home by watching the service on the club's TV channel or online platforms.
+To ensure that the stadium remains Covid-secure, United have asked fans to pay their respects at home by watching the tribute service on the club's TV channel or online platforms instead of attending Old Trafford.

 United manager Solskjaer, who was a player and then a coach for the club on the emotional 40th and 50th anniversaries, hopes his side - which is expected to feature several academy graduates - puts on a worthy performance.